heykayla/my-writing/reference_guides/Git_Commands.md

 ## Overview

-This reference guide lists basic Git commands for users new to using Git or unfamiliar with many of the basic Git commands.
+This reference guide lists basic Git commands for novice users of Git.

 ## Git Commands